 For example, let’s say your MDA is to collect opt-in email addresses.
 This requires a double opt-in.
 The visitor first must opt in on site.
 This generates an email to the visitor’s email client.
 This is called an auto-responder since it’s sent automatically by your system.

-The visitor must then open her email client, find your auto-responder and click on a link, thus opting in twice, or the double opt-in.
+The visitor must then open her email client, such as Gmail email, to find your auto-responder and click on a link.
+Therefore, this creates a double opt-in because the user opts in twice.
 Explain this in your call to action:

 Please provide your email address.
 We’ll send a conformation email to the address you provide.
 Simply click on the APPROVE link and you’ll be returned to our site automatically, at which point you can take full advantages of our services and information.